-- (注) 1.
-The Company concluded committed bank overdraft agreements for ¥26 billion with 5 banks that it does business with for effective raising of working capital. - Of the amount borrowed from The Bank of Tokyo-Mitsubishi UFJ, Ltd., receivables of ¥4,500,000,000 have been assigned, and the assignees are The San-in Godo Bank, Ltd.; The Kiyo Bank, Ltd.; The Nanto Bank, Ltd.; The Senshu Ikeda Bank, Ltd.; The Hyakujushi Bank, Ltd.; The Fukui Bank, Ltd.; and The Hachijuni Bank, Ltd. - 3.
-The participating financial institutions in The Bank of Tokyo-Mitsubishi UFJ, Ltd. Syndicate Loan are The Iyo Bank, Ltd.; Mitsubishi UFJ Trust and Banking Corporation; Resona Bank, Limited; Nippon Life Insurance Company; The Bank of Kyoto, Ltd.; The Nanto Bank, Ltd.; The Kiyo Bank, Ltd.; The San-in Godo Bank, Ltd.; The Eighteenth Bank, Limited; The Chiba Bank, Ltd.; The Hachijuni Bank, Ltd.; The Fukui Bank, Ltd.; The Hyakujushi Bank, Ltd.; and The Senshu Ikeda Bank, Ltd. - The borrowings from MUFG Union Bank, N.A. and Sumitomo Mitsui Banking Corporation are borrowings for consolidated overseas subsidiaries.
+- (Notes) 1.
+The Company concluded committed bank overdraft agreements for ¥26 billion with 5 banks that it does business with for effective raising of working capital - Of the amount borrowed from The Bank of Tokyo-Mitsubishi UFJ, Ltd., receivables of ¥6,500,000,000 have been assigned, and the assignees are The San-in Godo Bank, Ltd.; The Kiyo Bank, Ltd.; The Nanto Bank, Ltd.; The Senshu Ikeda Bank, Ltd.; The Hyakujushi Bank, Ltd.; The Fukui Bank, Ltd.; The Hachijuni Bank, Ltd.; and Nippon Life Insurance Company. - 3.
+The participating financial institutions in The Bank of Tokyo-Mitsubishi UFJ, Ltd. Syndicate Loan are The Iyo Bank, Ltd.; MUFG Bank, Ltd (formerly, Mitsubishi UFJ Trust and Banking Corporation); Resona Bank, Limited; Nippon Life Insurance Company; The Bank of Kyoto, Ltd.; The Nanto Bank, Ltd.; The Kiyo Bank, Ltd.; The San-in Godo Bank, Ltd.; The Eighteenth Bank, Limited; The Chiba Bank, Ltd.; The Hachijuni Bank, Ltd.; The Fukui Bank, Ltd.; The Hyakujushi Bank, Ltd.; and The Senshu Ikeda Bank, Ltd. - The borrowings from MUFG Union Bank, N.A. are borrowings for consolidated overseas subsidiaries.